Can you divorce in Singapore? Getting a divorce is never an easy decision to make.

 It is important to know that the sanctity of marriage and the importance of one’s vows are not taken lightly by the Court.
 As such, a divorce cannot be obtained without valid grounds.

 Grounds for Divorce

-If you have been married for less than 3 years, you will require the permission of the Court to file for a divorce.
-In order to obtain permission, you have to show that you have suffered “exceptional hardship” or “exceptional depravity”.
+If you have been married for less than 3 years, you will require the Court’s permission to file for a divorce.
+To obtain permission, you have to show that you have suffered “exceptional hardship” or “exceptional depravity”.
 This is a high threshold to meet and one that is difficult to prove.

 If you have been married for more than 3, there is only one ground for divorce.
 According to Section 95 of the Women’s Charter (Chapter 353) (“Women’s Charter”), the sole ground for divorce would be the “irretrievable breakdown” of the marriage.